 The program for a master of science in fire protection engineering is flexible and can be tailored to individual student career goals.
-The fire protection engineering master's degree requires 30 semester hours of credit including the thesis (FPE 590).
-A courses-only option is also available, with a minimum of 30 semester hours of credit.
+The fire protection engineering master's degree requires 30 semester hours of credit.
+Both a thesis and non-thesis option are offered.
 For the Ph.D.